.

 Phuket Big Buddha

-The Big Buddha is a 45-meter-tall statue covered with white marble at the top of Nakkerd Hills.
-The figure is beautiful, but the panoramic views from the hills are fantastic.
-In the back, you can see Kata Beach from above, and from the front, you can admire Chalong Bay to Phang Nga if the weather is clear.
-On the way down, stop at one of the small bars and restaurants to enjoy more panoramic views of Karon Beach.
-Read more
+The Big Buddha is a 45-metre-tall white marble statue at the top of Nakkerd Hills, visible from much of the island.
+The statue is impressive up close, but the views from up there are the real reason to make the climb.
+From the back, you look down over Kata Beach, and from the front, Chalong Bay stretches all the way to Phang Nga on a clear day.
+Allow an hour.
+On the way back down, stop at one of the small restaurants on the hillside for a drink and views across Karon Beach.

 Phuket Town